Last updated: May 4, 2026

 What property tax relief for seniors in Florida actually looks like

 First action: File for homestead before you chase anything else.
-In Florida, most senior relief starts with the homestead exemption.
-If you do not have homestead, you usually cannot get the extra low-income senior exemption, the long-term resident senior exemption, or most of the practical protection that older homeowners depend on.
+In Florida, most senior relief starts with the homestead guide.
+If you do not have homestead, you usually cannot get the extra low-income senior exemption, the long-term resident senior exemption, or the Save Our Homes protection that many older homeowners depend on.

 What you actually get: In Florida, relief usually means a lower taxable value, not a check in the mail.
-The statewide homestead exemption still begins with $25,000 off all property taxes, and for 2026 the state lists an inflation-adjusted second homestead amount of up to $26,411 on non-school taxes.
+The statewide homestead exemption begins with $25,000 off all taxes.
+For 2026, the state lists an additional homestead amount of up to $26,411 on non-school taxes.
 After that, your county or city may add a senior exemption if it adopted one.

-The “freeze” Florida seniors hear about: Florida’s closest statewide version of a tax freeze is the Save Our Homes assessment limitation.
+The “freeze” Florida seniors hear about: Florida’s closest statewide version of a tax freeze is the Save Our Homes assessment limit.
 It does not freeze the bill in place.
-Instead, after the first homestead year, it limits how much the assessed value can rise each year.
-Local tax rates can still change, so bills can still go up.
+After the first homestead year, it limits how much the assessed value can rise each year.
+Local tax rates, special assessments, and non-school charges can still change, so bills can still go up.

 Why this matters in Florida: Older adults make up 21.8% of Florida’s population, and many are homeowners on fixed incomes.
-That is why Florida’s rules can help a lot, but only if you know which office handles what and whether your county or city actually adopted the extra senior break.
+Florida’s rules can help, but only if you know which office handles what and whether your county or city adopted the extra senior break.
+For other state tax issues, see our Florida tax guide.

 Quick facts